hasban0/Text-Binary-Converter/README.md

 ## Contact

-For any questions or suggestions, feel free to reach out via email at [my email](mailto:hasankarakaya0341@gmail.com).
+For any questions or suggestions, feel free to reach out via email at [hasankarakaya0341@gmail.com](mailto:hasankarakaya0341@gmail.com).